BarbeRousseLibre/hermessenger/README.md

 1. Be aware that ' src/.env ' file should **NEVER** be accessible to your webserver (and so, client).
 This is why it is outside the document root.

-2. As ' src/.env ' should stay inside ' .gitignore ' or any cvs system equivalent to avoid sharing it by mistake.
+2. As ' src/.env ' should stay inside ' .gitignore ' or any CVS system equivalent to avoid sharing it by mistake.

 3. Be still sure to **never execute** this command:
 ```bash